|ICAO Code:||EHAM/AMS||Info Last Validated:||dec19|

 When traveling by car, there should be no problem to find the airport, but getting around to the place of your choice could be a different story.
 Additionally, parking has become a problem near many spots.
 Study the above map carefully for help and be aware that the motorways are somewhat independent of the local roads, with few connections.
 As of early 2014, a new road system is in use directly south of the airport.
 Half way 2014, the huge project of reconstructing motorway A9 to run south of Badhoevedorp started, which will result in roads being changed and sometimes closed for years to come.
 Finally, Holland cares for cyclists, even at the national airport: there are many shortcuts for those pedaling.

 Apart from these spots there are more possibilities for those who look well or want a specific view, but generally these will suit all needs.
 For photography, the average lenses will do fine at the mentioned locations.

 Actually two terraces on top of terminals 1 and 2 that used to be connected.
 Construction works have been dominating the mid section for years, creating a permanent split between the two parts.
-The terraces overlook the aprons from D to F and give views of runways 24 (limited), 18L and 27.
+Eventually, the part between the E and F pier was closed completely.
+The remaining part now overlooks the D and E aprons and runway 18L, plus parts of runways 24 and 27.
 Also, Schiphol East and runway 22 are visible in the distance.
-Most of the traffic will at least taxi within view here when inbound or outbound, but certainly not all of it.
-Especially commuters may escape you when staying here.
+A large part of the traffic will at least taxi within view here when inbound or outbound, but certainly not all of it.
+Especially commuters and cargo planes may escape you when staying here.
 The fence is conveniently low, so good for photography.
 The preserved Fokker 100 is on the southern part.
-Entrance is free, with restaurants and toilets adjacent.
+Entrance is free with restaurants and toilets adjacent, although word has it the 'Touchdown' restaurant will be closed for public.
 The opening hours are: 09.00-17.00LT in Winter (starting last Sunday in October) and 07.00-21.00LT in Summer (starting last Sunday in March).
 The rest of the terminal area offers limited possibilities to those who go looking for them.